kk89home/HomeLabs/README.md

 # 🖥️ Homelab Logs

-This repository documents my Hyper-V homelab experiments, issues, and solutions.
+This repository documents my Hyper-V / AD homelab experiments, issues, and solutions.
 Each lab entry is stored in `labs/` with detailed steps, configurations, and resolutions.

 ## 📂 Structure